apache/logging-log4j-samples/log4j-samples-asynclogger/README.md

 ```
 3. *Now add `AsyncAppender` Appender into the `Loggers` sections.
-So after the configuraiton, `log4j2.xml` file should be look like :*
+So after the configuration, `log4j2.xml` file should be look like :*

 ```xml
 <Configuration status="DEBUG">